-Surfaces across Google is a Merchant Center programme that allows your products to appear in unpaid product listings on Google surfaces including Google Search, the Google Shopping tab and Google Images.
+Merchant Center allows you to list your products for free on Google properties, including Google Search, the Shopping tab and Google Images.

-Unpaid standard listings can appear on Google Search and Google Images.
-Unpaid enhanced listings appear on the Google Shopping tab.
-Learn more about the different listings types on surfaces across Google and availability by country
+Free product listings can appear on Google Search and Google Images.
+Free enhanced listings appear on the Shopping tab.
+Learn more about the different standard listing types and availability by country

-Follow these best practices to help your products appear in unpaid standard and unpaid enhanced listings on surfaces across Google.
+Follow these best practices to help your products appear in free standard and enhanced listings.

 Use a Merchant Center product feed

-If you have existing feeds already uploaded to Merchant Center, your feeds are likely to be already opted in to surfaces across Google.
-You can confirm by checking the destination setting of the feed in Merchant Center.
+If you have existing feeds already uploaded to Merchant Center, your feeds are likely already opted in to free listings.
+You can confirm by checking the destination setting of the feed in the Merchant Center.

 - Sign in to your Merchant Center account.

-- Click Products in the main left navigation menu.
+- Click Products in the main left-hand navigation menu.

 - Click Feeds to see settings for your different feeds.

-- In the 'Destination' column, you should see 'Surfaces across Google'.
+- In the 'Destination' column, you should see 'Free product listings'.

-If you haven't opted in, to opt in, click Growth and then Manage programmes in the left navigation menu.
-Then, click the Surfaces across Google programme card and follow the instructions.
+If you're not opted in, click Growth and then Manage programmes in the left navigation menu.
+Then, click the feature card and follow the instructions.

 Help Google understand the products that you're selling